Need help installing your awning? We've got you covered!

 Lateral Arm Door Awnings

-Lateral arm awnings are the traditional flat, smooth awnings that extend on two support bars.
-This style of awning is a reliable jack-of-all-trades – it's adequate for light rain protection, it's very effective for interior UV and shade, and it's excellent at exterior shading.
+Lateral arm awnings are the traditional flat, smooth awnings that extend using two or more support arms.
+This style of awning is a reliable jack-of-all-trades – it's adequate for light (not heavy) rain protection, it's very effective for interior UV and shade, and it's excellent at exterior shading.
 It's larger footprint makes a lateral arm style awkward for door awnings in tight spaces, but that size and simple lines are its strengths of outdoor sun protection.

 Lateral arm styles are ideal for door awnings that need:

-- Effective interior UV, shade, and heat control
+Effective interior UV, shade, glare and heat control

-- Motorization and accessories like sensors and remote controls
+Motorization and accessories like wind, motion and sun/rain sensors, timers, remote controls with or without home automation